robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 This practice-based research project focuses on improving allied heathcare by applying state-of-the-art AI technologies.
 It is a highly transdisciplinary collaboration between [IGV](https://www.hogeschoolrotterdam.nl/samenwerking/instituten/instituut-voor-gezondheidszorg/contact/), the [CMI Minor Data Enginering](https://www.hogeschoolrotterdam.nl/samenwerking/samenwerkingsportfolio/minor-big-data-engineering---sustainability/) and the [Prometheus Data-Lab](https://www.hogeschoolrotterdam.nl/onderzoek/lectoren/creating-010/medewerkers/rob-van-der-willigen/) of the Rotterdam University of applied Sciences [---RUAS---](https://www.rotterdamuas.com/collaboration/).
 Supported is geven by the RUAS [Program for AI & Ethics](https://www.hogeschoolrotterdam.nl/go/ai-en-ethiek/over-ons/#flex),  the Digital Compentence Centre (DCC) for Practice-based Research  [---DCC SURF-pilot project---](https://www.surf.nl/en/news/six-new-pilots-awarded-in-dcc-for-practice-based-research) and the RUAS Data Supported Healthcare team [---Zorgtech010 data-science unit---](https://www.hogeschoolrotterdam.nl/onderzoek/projecten-en-publicaties/zorginnovatie/zorginnovatie-met-technologie/Data-Supported-Healthcare/).

-The raw data wil be stored on [Research-Drive](https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data) which is a EU GDPR complient service provided by SURF.nl.
-A RUAS data steward is responsible for managing and creating folder structures, user access, and determining quotas within his/her allocated environment.
+The raw data wil be stored on [Research-Drive](https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data) which is a EU GDPR complient service provided by SURF A data steward is responsible for managing and creating folder structures, user access, and determining quotas.
+Research Drive enables the use of Jupyter Notebooks.

 ***********